nephio-project/nephio/krm-functions/nad-fn/README.md

 The `NAD` KRM function is designed to be a part of the pipeline of a Nephio NF kpt package.

-Its primary purpose is to find all the `IP allocations`, `VLAN allocation`, `Cluster context` and `Interfaces` in the package and expand it to a set of network attachement definition resources, i.e. `NetworkAttachmentDefinition` then to be used by container network interface (CNI) plugin e.g. Multus.
+Its primary purpose is to find all the `IP allocations`, `VLAN allocation`, `Cluster context` and `Interfaces` in the package and expand it to a set of network attachment definition resources, i.e. `NetworkAttachmentDefinition` then to be used by container network interface (CNI) plugin e.g. Multus.

 The functions and controllers are also designed to be part of the "`Condition` choreography" that is meant to synchronize the effects of multiple KRM functions and controllers acting on the same kpt package.
 It adds `Conditions` to the `Status` of the `Kptfile` object indicating that the `NetworkAttachmentDefinition` requests are not fulfilled yet.